Filipino citizens do not need a visa to visit Morocco for short stays of up to 90 days.

 It is always advisable to confirm specific details through official channels beforehand.

-Documents Necessary to Apply for Morocco Visas
+Documents Necessary to Apply for Moroccan Visas

 Checking that all required files are complete and accurate will significantly increase the chances of a successful Morocco visa application.